PyPSA/PyPSA/README.rst

 <http://www.gnu.org/philosophy/free-sw.en.html>`_ toolbox for
-simulating and optimising modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, sector coupling and mixed alternating and direct current networks.
+simulating and optimising modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks.
 PyPSA is designed to scale well with large networks and long time series.

 As of 2018 PyPSA is under heavy development and therefore it is recommended to use caution when using it in a production environment.